AntonioMaccarini/dockerize-react-node-postgres-nginx-application/Readme.md

 ## Build the front-end

 Let’s write the front-end logic to process the API endpoints defined above.
-Inside the __Project__ directory run the following code that will create a react project:
+Inside the __Project__ directory run the following code.
+The code will create a new react folder automatically and also a new react project.

 ```bash